lyatdawn/LightCNN-gluon/README.md

 ## Install Required Packages
 First ensure that you have installed the following required packages:
-* gulon. gulon is the interface of mxnet.
+* gluon. gluon is the interface of mxnet.
 The version of mxnet is mxnet0.12.0, maybe other version is ok.
 * Opencv ([instructions](https://github.com/opencv/opencv)).
 Here is opencv-2.4.9.

 See requirements.txt for details.